Halliburton-Landmark/gdp/uhb/mqtt-gateway/README.md

 This is just a matter of adding a new line to the corresponding configuration file.
 The mqtt-gdp-gateway service for that gateway will need to be restarted.
 New logs should be created as needed.
+The `gdp-provision-sensor.sh` script will help with this.
+The
+command:

+	sh gdp-provision-sensor.sh config-name sensor ...

+takes the host name of an existing MQTT broker and adds the indicated sensor names.  `config-name` identifies the configuration file to be modified and the sensor names are the MAC addresses of the new sensors.
+Appropriate logs are created as needed.
+The script should be run as root (it will change to `gdp`).

+When starting with a new installation, you must create the configuration file containing the root name of the log and then use `gdp-provision-sensor.sh` one or more times to add sensors.
+Create `/etc/gdp/mqtt-gateway.$host.conf`, where $host is the short host name of the broker.

 ### Adding a new BBB gateway